-For many years superyacht brands and shipyards have been developing concept stories and propositions to try and entice clients to commission ‘new’ yacht to builds.
-Twenty years ago, as a fledgling industry, this use to be the territory of long lunches with clients and owners with discussions about how to fix superyacht ‘problems’ of the time.
+For many years, superyacht brands and shipyards developed concept stories and propositions to try and entice clients to commission ‘new’ yacht to builds.
+Twenty years ago, as a fledgling industry, this used to be the territory of long lunches with clients and owners with discussions about how to fix superyacht ‘problems’ of the time.
 This would inherently move the superyacht industry on at a snails pace.

 It seems now that you can’t turn a page or click on the link without seeing a new ‘concept yacht’ which the shipyards design studio is trying to gain a commission for.

-It’s true the clients who have the resources to purchase such concepts are not new to this approach and surely they are astute enough to understand that anything is truly possible, but what we’re asking is, are shipyards really exploring the possibilities to move the industry on and offer proper solutions at the top end which may, like formula one motor racing, one-day have a ‘drip-down’ effect on legacy yachts currently on the drawing-board, in production or on the water?
+It’s true the clients who have the resources to purchase such concepts are not new to this approach.
+And surely, they are astute enough to understand that anything is truly possible.
+But what we’re asking is: are shipyards really exploring the possibilities to move the industry on?
+And offer proper solutions at the top end which may, like formula 1, one-day have a ‘drip-down’ effect on legacy yachts currently on the drawing-board, in production or on the water?

-Often it feels like a competition of the best 3D designer, with the ability and Mac skills to show you something which generates headlines and captures the imagination of exactly the people who won’t purchase.
-Of course, there is a real strategy behind generating these new concepts from a marketing and PR perspective, but how often does the ‘concept yacht’ look to progress the superyacht industry in the areas that are so desperately needed.
+Often it feels like a competition of the best 3D designer with the skills to show you something which generates headlines and captures the imagination of exactly the people who won’t purchase.
+Of course, there is a real strategy behind generating these new concepts from a marketing and PR perspective.
+But how often does the ‘concept yacht’ look to progress the superyacht industry in the areas that are so desperately needed.

-We don’t for one minute suggest there is not good work going on with concept yachts looking at new propulsion or sustainable solutions, we just feel that there might be an imbalance in where these concept yachts sits in the minds of the customer who can really help to push the change in the superyacht industry, and at a faster rate.
+We don’t suggest there is not good work going on with concept yachts looking at new propulsion or sustainable solutions.
+We just feel that there might be an imbalance in where these concept yachts sits in the minds of the customer who can really help to push the change in the superyacht industry.
+And at a faster rate.

-The focus is always going to be where the shipyards or design studio believe they are going to capture a potential clients attention, and eventually a commission.
-And maybe we are trying to be a bit too purist, should operational developments and sustainable solutions be something that is hidden, inherent and assumed in superyacht development.
+The focus is always going to be where the shipyards believe they are going to capture a potential clients attention.
+And eventually a commission.
+Maybe, we are trying to be a bit too purist.
+Should operational developments and sustainable solutions be something that is hidden?
+Inherent and assumed in superyacht development?
 But which shipyards have the time, development resources, money and desires develop these aspects without the client demands?
-The major yards such as Lürssen, and Feadship are some of the few but surely this is not where all the innovations sit in the industry.
+The major yards such as Lürssen, and Feadship are some of the few.
+But surely this is not where all the innovations sit in the industry.

-We know that there are many innovation projects given to design students by some shipyards and design studios, and also development awards in related industries which award new thinking which can be applied to the superyacht industry, but is it enough to really rely on projects, ‘competitions’ and rare client demands to change the industry for the better.
-If of course we all believe that ‘the better’ is a much more sustainable and eco relevant industry?
+We know that there are many innovation projects given to students by some shipyards and design studios.
+And also development awards in related industries that award new thinking which can be applied to the superyacht industry.
+But is it enough to really rely on projects, ‘competitions’ and rare client demands to change the industry for the better?
+If we all believe that ‘the better’ is a much more sustainable and eco relevant industry…